OUR FEES

 • Failing to provide driver details.

-For these offences where legal aid would not be available, our hourly charging rates are:
+For these offences where legal aid would not be available.

-Please note, we may be able to offer a fixed fee (agreed fee); however, this will depend on an initial assessment to determine whether the case is suitable for us to proceed under an agreed fee arrangement.
+Please note, we may be able to offer a fixed fee; however, this will depend on an initial assessment to determine whether the case is suitable for us to proceed under a fixed fee arrangement.
 Such assessment will involve looking at the complexity of the case and work likely to be involved, the number of witnesses, and your intended plea.
-If your case is deemed suitable for an agreed fee arrangement, our fixed fees are as follows:
+If your case is deemed suitable for a fixed fee arrangement, our fees are as follows:

 • Preparation, attendance and advocacy representation at a single hearing to deal with a guilty plea and mitigation: £750 plus VAT